jnahumphreys/react-counter-app/README.md

 ## Author

-Built by James Humphreys - [BinaryJim](https://github.com/BinaryJim)
+Built by [James Humphreys] - (https://github.com/jnahumphreys)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/binaryjim/react-counter-app/blob/master/license.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/jnahumphreys/react-counter-app/blob/master/license.txt) file for details